-Over the past ten years, there has been a dramatic shift in the willingness of bodies within the United Nations – among them, the Human Rights Council, the General Assembly, and the Security Council – to direct and, increasingly, to establish entities to investigate war crimes, crimes against humanity, and genocide.
-Often referred to as “an accountability turn in human rights fact-finding” (D’Alessandra, 2017), UN Commissions of Inquiry (CoIs) and Fact-Finding Missions (FFMs) are now not only tasked with human rights investigations and reporting but also with identifying perpetrators where possible, and laying the foundation for future criminal accountability.
-Since 2016, a new generation of investigative bodies has also come into affect, such as the International, Impartial and Independent Mecahnism for Syria (IIIM), the United Nations Investigative Team to promote Accountability for the crimes committed by Da’esh (UNITAD) and the International, Independent Mechanism for Myanmar (IIMM), which have geographically limited mandates with quasi-prosecutorial powers.
+Over the past ten years, there has been a dramatic shift in the willingness of bodies within the United Nations – among them, the Human Rights Council, the General Assembly and the Security Council – to direct and, increasingly, to establish entities to investigate war crimes, crimes against humanity and genocide.
+Often referred to as ‘an accountability turn in human rights fact-finding’ (D’Alessandra, 2017), UN Commissions of Inquiry (CoIs) and Fact-Finding Missions (FFMs) are now not only tasked with human rights investigations and reporting but also with identifying perpetrators where possible, and laying the foundation for future criminal accountability.
+Since 2016, a new generation of investigative bodies has also come into affect, such as the International, Impartial and Independent Mechanism for Syria (IIIM), the United Nations Investigative Team to promote Accountability for the crimes committed by Da’esh (UNITAD) and the International, Independent Mechanism for Myanmar (IIMM), which have geographically limited mandates with quasi-prosecutorial powers.

 To some extent, new and old inquiries alike continue to face similar challenges, from dawn-out recruitment processes to short mandates or irregular funding.
 The creation of novel ad-hoc mechanisms furthermore has sparked discussions on how the international community may improve efficiencies and maximise outputs against a background of scarce resources and competing priorities.
 There is a need to provide evidence-based, realistic and cost-effective recommendations that have a reasonable prospective to be accepted by a majority of UN member states, not on ideological grounds but for the sake of improving efficiencies.
 Crucially, any recommendations should be aimed to strengthen rather than weaken the current architecture of international justice.
-To meet this need, the Oxford Programme on International Peace and Security (IPS) at the Blavatnik School of Government, has launched a research project that maps these challenges and develops solutions.
+To meet this need, the Programme on International Peace and Security (IPS) of the Oxford Institute for Ethics, Law and Armed Conflict has launched a research project that maps these challenges and develops solutions.

 Besides comprehensively mapping the challenges currently confronted by accountability-related mechanisms, the project analyses and studies a number of approaches to increasing their investigative capacity, including the creation of a permanent UN independent Investigative Support Mechanism (ISM) or a permanent Investigation Support Division (ISD) within the UN Office of the High Commissioner for Human Rights (building on our 2017 recommendation for the creating of an investigation support unit, which has already been established) to assist all mandated UN investigations with case-building responsibilities, as well as CoIs and FFMs with accountability requirements.
 We query how any of such solutions would be mandated and funded; in what type of situations they would become involved; and how any such entity would interact with other international justice actors (such as domestic and international prosecuting authorities, as well as its relationship with civil society), and what form of infrastructural and technical support might be necessary.

-As part of its methodology, IPS has engaged with stakeholders such as ‘end users’ of the evidence generated by these mechanisms (domestic and international prosecutorial and judicial authorities), ‘suppliers’ (groups collecting and collating documentation of atrocities), and enablers (States, donors).
-Organisations such as the International Commission of Jurists, Justice Rapid Response and the Eurojust Network for the Prosecution of Atrocity Crimes were close collaborators in our consultations, alongside relevant international organizations such as the International Criminal Court (ICC).
-We also sought the input of the the UN Office of the High Commissioner for Human Rights (OHCHR) and regularly brief the Office on our progress.
+As part of its methodology, IPS engaged with stakeholders such as ‘end users’ of the evidence generated by these mechanisms (domestic and international prosecutorial and judicial authorities), ‘suppliers’ (groups collecting and collating documentation of atrocities) and enablers (States, donors).
+Organisations such as the International Commission of Jurists, Justice Rapid Response and the Eurojust Network for the Prosecution of Atrocity Crimes were also close collaborators in our consultations, alongside relevant international organisations such as the International Criminal Court (ICC).
+We also sought the input of the UN Office of the High Commissioner for Human Rights (OHCHR) and regularly briefed the Office on our progress.